SS1p/ForenLinux/README.md

 ### I. Functional Description

-`ForenLinux.sh` is a forensic and data collection tool designed for Linux systems, aimed at assisting users with incident response, digital forensic analysis, and routine system auditing.
+`ForenLinux` is a forensic and data collection tool designed for Linux systems, aimed at assisting users with incident response, digital forensic analysis, and routine system auditing.
 The script collects critical system information in a modular way while ensuring data integrity and security.
 Below are its core functionalities:

 - **System Information Collection**: Gathers basic data such as operating system version, kernel information, hostname, system time, timezone, CPU and memory usage, disk partitions, and mount points.
 - **Process and Network Information Collection**: Records the list of currently running processes, system resource usage (via `top`), network connection status, and routing table information.